KamalTD/Important_Scripts/README.md

 7- get_file_padding.py                -get frame number(padding) from file

 8- run_once.py                    -This script prevent dosen't allow openinig more than one same script at the same time

+9- get_node_inputs_outputs.py     - in clarisse get all inputs and outputs with attributes for a node